 UMAP: Better Topology Preservation

-UMAP (Uniform Manifold Approximation and Projection) has largely replaced t-SNE for single-cell analysis.
+UMAP (Uniform Manifold Approximation and Projection) has largely replaced t-SNE for single- analysis.
 It is faster, scales better, and preserves more global structure.

 The mathematical basis: UMAP is grounded in topological data analysis and Riemannian geometry.
 It models the data as lying on a low-dimensional manifold and constructs a fuzzy topological representation, then optimizes a 2D embedding to match this representation.